broadinstitute/tandem-repeat-catalog/README.md

 ### Repeat Catalog

-This repo provides a general purpose genome-wide TR catalog for use in TR genotyping studies involving short read or long read sequencing data.
+This repo provides a general purpose genome-wide TR catalog for genotyping TRs in short read or long read sequencing data.

 **Releases**